-The Board of Education will provide for the health and physical well-being of students through the establishment of a District-wide student health services program in the School District.
-The purpose of the District health services program is to help each student attend school in optimum health and to benefit from the school experience.
+The Board of Education will provide for students' health and physical well-being by establishing a District-wide student health services program in the School District.
+The District health services program aims to help each student attend school in optimum health and benefit from the school experience.

-All contacts with parents/guardians regarding health services will be made by the Caldwell County Health Department, the principal, or his or her designee.
+All contacts with parents/guardians regarding health services will be made by the Caldwell County Health Department, the principal, or their designee.
 The CCHD and the nurse's aide or principal will provide the following services:

-- 1. Administer laws that protect the health of children attending public schools in Missouri, including: - a.
-Immunization against certain contagious diseases, with certain exceptions. - b.
-Exclusion from the attendance of students having contagious diseases. - c.
-Emergency first aid treatment for accident or illness occurring during the school day. - d.
-The administration of medication, pursuant to policy CCHD. - e.
-Assistance in carrying out the District's responsibilities outlined in section 504 plans, Individualized Health Plans (IHPs) or Individualized Education Programs (IEPs). - f.
-Guidance and counseling concerning the health problems of students. - g.
-Maintenance of student health records. - h.
-Health education in the District's instructional program. - i.
-Screening tests for vision, hearing, scoliosis, and lice.
+Administer laws that protect the health of children attending public schools in Missouri, including:

+- 1. Immunization against certain contagious diseases, with certain exceptions. - 2.
+Exclusion from the attendance of students having contagious diseases. - 3.
+Emergency first aid treatment for accidents or illnesses occurring during the school day. - 4.
+The administration of medication, pursuant to policy CCHD. - 5.
+Assistance in carrying out the District's responsibilities outlined in section 504 plans, Individualized Health Plans (IHPs), or Individualized - 6.
+Education Programs (IEPs). - 7.
+Guidance and counseling concerning the health problems of students. - 8.
+Maintenance of student health records. - 9.
+Health education in the District's instructional program. - 10.
+Screening tests for vision, hearing, scoliosis, and lice. - 11.
 Such other duties as assigned by the supervising principal or superintendent.

-Medications:
+MEDICATIONS:

 Prescription and non-prescription medication will be administered during school hours with written parental permission.
 Physician's orders must be on file for prescription medication.
 Prescription medication dosage changes must be written or in the form of written fax to the school by the physician.
-The prescription label from the pharmacy can serve as a physician's order for the short-term medication (2 weeks or less).
+The prescription label from the pharmacy can serve as a physician's order for short-term medication (2 weeks or less).
 All medication should be delivered to school by an adult or sent in an original container.
 Medications given at school must be in their original and correctly labeled container.

-Medical Marijuana-See Policy 2871 SELF-ADMINISTRATION OF MEDICINE:
+MEDICAL MARIJUANA-See Policy 2871 SELF-ADMINISTRATION OF MEDICINE:

-Students with asthma or any potentially life-threatening illness may carry with them for selfadministration metered-dose inhalers containing "rescue" medication if prescribed by a physician.
+Students with asthma or any potentially life-threatening illness may carry self-administration metered-dose inhalers containing "rescue" medication if prescribed by a physician.
 A physician order must be on file according to the Safe Schools Act.
-The student must have been adequately trained by the physician to take this medication and should notify the nurse of this arrangement.
-Possession and self-administration of these prescription medications must comply with the Missouri Safe Schools Act, 1996.
-The directives of this Act will be given to each parent/guardian who requests that his/her student be permitted to carry and self-administer such medications.
+The physician must have adequately trained the student to take this medication and should notify the nurse of this arrangement.
+Possession and self-administration of these prescription medications must comply with the Missouri Safe Schools Act of 1996.
+The directives of this Act will be given to each parent/guardian who requests that their student be permitted to carry and self-administer such medications.
 A permission form for self-administration is part of the regulation.